Ethics

 Members of the physiotherapy profession have an ethical responsibility to:

-1. Demonstrate sensitivity toward individual clients, respecting and taking into consideration their unique rights, needs, beliefs, values, culture, goals, and environmental context.
+1. Demonstrate sensitivity toward individual clients, respecting and taking into consideration their unique rights, needs, beliefs, values, culture, goals, and the environmental context.
+(Client-centeredness, Respect)

-2. Act in a respectful manner and do not refuse care or treatment to any client on the prohibited grounds of discrimination as specified in the Canadian Human Rights Act as well as on the grounds of social or health status.
+2. Act in a respectful manner, and do not refuse care or treatment to any client on the prohibited grounds of discrimination, as specified in the Canadian Human Rights Act, and Nova Scotia Human Rights Act as well as on the grounds of social or health status.
+(Equity, Respect)

-3. Work in partnership with clients to improve, support and/or sustain their health status and well-being.
+3. Work in partnership with clients to improve, support, and/or sustain their health status and well-being.
+(Client-centeredness, Compassion, Equity)

-5. Communicate openly, honestly and respectfully with clients at all times.
+5. Communicate openly, honestly, and respectfully with clients at all times.
+(Integrity, Respect)

-6. Respect the principles of informed consent including by explaining service options, risks, benefits, potential outcomes, possible consequences of refusing treatment or services, and by avoiding coercion.
+6. Respect the principles of informed consent, including by explaining service options, risks, benefits, potential outcomes, possible consequences of refusing treatment or services, and by avoiding coercion.
+(Accountability, Client-centeredness, Integrity)

-9. Provide an alternative treatment option through referral to another health care provider/physiotherapist if the therapeutic relationship is compromised.
+9. Provide an alternative treatment option through referral to another health-care provider/physiotherapist, if the therapeutic relationship is compromised.
+(Accountability, Altruism)

 13. Take all reasonable steps to prevent harm to clients.
-Should harm occur disclose it to the client and others as required.
+Should harm occur, disclose it to the client and others, as required.
+(Accountability, Integrity)

-15. Practice the profession of physiotherapy according to their own competence and limitations, referring the client to others as necessary.
+15. Practice the profession of physiotherapy, according to their own competence and limitations, referring the client to others, as necessary.
+(Accountability, Excellence, Integrity)

-17. Enhance their expertise through lifelong acquisition and refinement of knowledge, skills, abilities and professional behaviours.
+17. Enhance their expertise through lifelong acquisition and refinement of knowledge, skills, abilities, and professional behaviours.
+(Accountability, Excellence)

 B. Responsibilities to the Public